noor-math/noor-math.github.io/content/authors/admin/_index.md

     link: https://orcid.org/0009-0000-0411-7087
   - icon: cv
     icon_pack: ai
-    link: uploads/noor_resume_may_2025.pdf
+    link: uploads/noor_resume_august_2025.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am an accomplished academic and researcher specializing in Mathematics.
-I earned both my Bachelor of Science and Master of Science degrees in Mathematics from Comilla University, Cumilla, Bangladesh, where I excelled academically and ranked at the top of my class.
-Currently, I serve as a Lecturer in the Department of Mathematics at Kishoreganj University (KiU), Kishoreganj 2300, Bangladesh.
+I am an academic and researcher specializing in Mathematics, currently pursuing my PhD in Applied Mathematics at Texas Tech University, USA.
+I earned both my Bachelor of Science and Master of Science degrees in Mathematics from Comilla University, Cumilla, Bangladesh, graduating at the top of my class.
+I also serve as a Lecturer in the Department of Mathematics at Kishoreganj University (KiU), Kishoreganj 2300, Bangladesh (on study leave).

-I bring a diverse teaching background, having held positions at Dhaka Commerce College, Primeasia University, and German University Bangladesh.
-My passion for education is matched by my dedication to research in Applied Mathematics, Fluid Dynamics, Mathematical Physics, Partial Differential Equations, and Data Science.
-My work has been published in prestigious international journals, reflecting my contributions to solving complex mathematical problems and advancing the field.
+I bring a diverse teaching background, having taught at Dhaka Commerce College, Primeasia University, and German University Bangladesh.
+My research interests include Applied Mathematics, Fluid Dynamics, Mathematical Physics, Partial Differential Equations, and Data Science.
+I have published my work in reputable international journals, contributing to solving complex mathematical problems and advancing the field.

-Beyond academics, I am committed to inspiring the next generation of mathematicians.
+Beyond academics, I am passionate about inspiring future mathematicians.
 As the Chief Advisor of the Pie Club at KiU, I mentor students and prepare them for competitive events like the Math Olympiad.
-My academic excellence has been recognized through several honors, including the NST Fellowship and university scholarships.
+My academic achievements have been recognized through honors such as the NST Fellowship and university scholarships.

-With a strong foundation in both teaching and research, I continue to make meaningful contributions to the field of mathematics and education.
+With experience in both teaching and research, I strive to make meaningful contributions to mathematics and education while expanding my expertise through doctoral research.